brob/jekyll-portfolio/_posts/2018-06-13-how-to-use-css-grid-to-mix-and-match-design-patterns.md

 Our grid now in place and things are looking let's make a few stylistic choices to solidify this design.

 Let's add a little white space on either side of our promos by setting a width and auto margins.

-We'll reset our font color and background color for the promos to something that make sense for the space it takes up and align the text left instead of center.
+We'll also reset our font color and background color for the promos to something that make sense for the space it takes up and align the text left instead of center.

 {% highlight css %}
     .promos {